tgmgroup/kutt-customizations/README.md

 # Installation and Usage
 [(Back to top)](#custom---a-custom-theme-for-kutt)

 Place the content of a theme or customization inside your [`/custom`](https://github.com/tgmgroup/kutt-customizations/tree/main/custom) folder.
-This also customizes the footer to include custom links.
+Customize the footer (themes/custom/views/footer.hbs) to add links or content.

 | Homepage | Admin page | Login/signup |
 | -------- | ---------- | ------------ |